mendix/docs/content/en/docs/howto8/mobile/native-mobile/notifications/local-notif-parent/local-notif-data.md

 To make your two entities, do the following:

 1. Navigate to your domain model.
-2. Drag a new entity onto your domain model:
+2. Drag a new entity into your domain model:

     {{< figure src="/attachments/howto8/mobile/native-mobile/notifications/local-notif-parent/local-notif-data/new-entity.png" alt="new entity"   width="500"  >}}